googleNewIconwhatsapp iconTwitterIconinstagramIcon

 4. Scores: Finally, as you use collocation in all the sections, your overall score in the PTE exam increases.

 Collocation words can be greatly useful in all the sections!
-Besides, it improves other skills needed to cover PTE exam syllabus like writing essays and speaking fluently.
-But, do you know how to use them?
+Besides, it improves other skills needed to cover the PTE exam syllabus.
+But do you know how to use them?

-Here is how to use the collocation list for PTE academics.
+Here is how to use the collocation words in PTE academic exam.

-How to Use the Pearson Collocation List for PTE Academic?
+How to Use the Collocation List for PTE Academic?

 1. Firstly, strategize how you are going to study for the PTE exam.

-2. Secondly, mastering PTE collocation list is a must.
+2. Secondly, mastering the PTE collocations is a must.
 It can help you in a lot of areas.

 3. Thirdly, try to identify the most common collections from the ACL list.

-Be frequent in reading research papers and other academic documents and journals.
-Look for collocations related to directing research, analyzing data, keeping arguments, and conveying opinions.
+• Reading: Be frequent in reading research papers and other academic documents and journals.
+Look for collocations related to directing research, analyzing data, making arguments, and conveying opinions.

-Practice collocation words that can improve your essays and summaries.
+• Writing: Practicing collocation words can improve your essays and summaries.
 For instance, you can see what is being used for describing concepts, conveying cause and effect relationships, etc.

-While speaking, try to take note of verb + noun collocations for conveying opinions, and building connections.
+• Speaking: While speaking, try to take note of verb + noun collocations for conveying opinions and building connections.

-Lastly, use the collocations which are used in presentations, speeches, lectures, and other academic discussions.
+• Listening: Lastly, use the collocations that are used in presentations, speeches, lectures, and other academic discussions.

 The collocation words are listed on the official website of PTE.
 Moreover, it can be downloaded in the PDF format as well.